ShalConnects/Balanze/SMTP_SETUP_GUIDE.md

-# Gmail SMTP Setup Guide for FinTech SaaS
+# Gmail SMTP Setup Guide for Balanze SaaS

-This guide will help you set up Gmail SMTP to fix the email rate limit issue in your FinTech application.
+This guide will help you set up Gmail SMTP to fix the email rate limit issue in your Balanze application.

 ## 🚨 **Why This is Needed**